TheRealOrange/auto-vm-script/README.md

 ## What does it do?

 #### `vm_login.sh`
-This script will redirect the user login to a VM, and it will spin up a new VM if there is no existing VM, transferring the correct ssh keys to the VM, obtaining the IP address to the VM, and redirecting the SSH connection.
+This script will redirect the user login to a VM, and it will spin up a new VM if there is no existing VM, transferring the correct ssh keys to the VM, obtaining the IP address to the VM, and redirecting the SSH connection using `nc` to proxy the connection.
+(This relies on the user having set an appropriate `ProxyCommand` in their SSH config file)

 #### `update_vm_template.sh`
 This script aids in keeping a VM template (`ID 9000`) up to date by creating a VM from it, updating the VM, and replacing the template with the updated VM.